AUTOBarge/autobargesim/control/README.md

 ## Dependencies

-For executing the MPC controller, the Casadi tool for MATLAB is required (https://web.casadi.org/).
+For executing the MPC controller, the [Casadi tool for MATLAB](https://web.casadi.org/) is required .

 ## Properties
  - num_st and num_ct are reserved for the desiner and represents number of states and number of controls in the MPC model, respectively.